The Cider Ride

 I already registered but want to go back and register a guest.
 How do I do that?

-Please email email@example.com or call 202-518-0524 x218.
+If you have questions about this, please email firstname.lastname@example.org or call 202-518-0524 x218.
 Or, you could ask your guest if they want to register and purchase their own WABA membership: look at all the benefits!

 Can I take shortcuts?